pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 so that another invocation has to wait until it's done.

 <div class="webgpu_center compute-diagram">
-  <div>Two workgroups, one locking the blue bin, the other blocked from using the same blue bin</div>
+  <div>Two workgroups, one locking the bottom bin, the other blocked from using the same bottom bin</div>
   <div data-diagram="lockedBin"></div>
 </div>

-When
-an invocation is locking a bin it will have a line from the invocation to the bin in the color of the bin.
+In the diagrams, when an invocation is locking a bin it will have a line from the invocation to the bin in the color of the bin.
 Invocations that are waiting for that bin to unlock will have a stop sign on them.

 <div class="webgpu_center compute-diagram"><div data-diagram="noRace"></div></div>

+In my machine, this new version runs at around 4x faster than JavaScript though YMMV.

 ## Workgroups

 Can we go faster?
 As mentioned in [the previous article](../webgpu-compute-shaders.html), the "workgroup" is the smallest unit of work we can ask the GPU can do.
-You define the size of a workgroup in 3 dimensions, and then you call `dispatchWorkgroups` to run a bunch of these workgroups.
+You define the size of a workgroup in 3 dimensions when you create the shader model, and then you call `dispatchWorkgroups` to run a bunch of these workgroups.

 Workgroups can share internal storage and coordinate that storage with in the workgroup itself.
 How could we take advantage of that fact?

 Let's try this.
-We'll make our workgroup size, 256x1 (so 256 invocations).
+We'll make our workgroup size, 256x1 (so 256 invocations per workgroup).
 We'll have each invocation work on at 256x1 section of the image.
-This will make it
+This will mean we will have `Math.ceil(texture.width / 256) * texture.height` workgroups.

+We'll have the invocations within the workgroup use workgroup storage to sum up the luminance values into bins.

+Finally we'll copy the workgroup memory into for each workgroup, into it's own "chunk".
+When were done, we'll run another compute shader to sum up the chunks.